Understanding the Art of Portrait: Techniques and Styles Explained

 Travel and Setup

-We build in realistic travel buffers for different NYC areas.
+Realistic travel buffers for different city areas are built in.
 The crew arrives 60 to 90 minutes before the first sitter for setup and testing.
-We plan load-in so your team is free to keep working, and we keep the footprint small so your workspace stays usable.
+Load-in is planned so your team is free to keep working, and the footprint is kept small so your workspace stays usable.

 Outcome

 You focus on getting team members to their slots.
-We focus on making a unified portrait collection that works across your website, press materials, internal directories, and any gallery you share with leadership.
+The focus is on making a unified portrait collection that works across your website, press materials, internal directories, and any gallery you share with leadership.

 What Sets Executive Portraits Apart